Beware of the Classical Benchmark Instances for the Traveling Salesman Problem with Time Windows: Abstract

 \section{Abstract}

-We propose a simple and exact informed search method for the Traveling Salesman Problem with Time Windows and Makespan objective (\TSPTWM{}) that solves all instances of the classical benchmark with $50$ or more customers in less than ten seconds each.
+We propose a simple and exact method for the Traveling Salesman Problem with Time Windows and Makespan objective (\TSPTWM{}) that solves all instances of the classical benchmark with $50$ or more customers in less than ten seconds each.
 Applying this algorithm as an off-the-shelf method, we also solve all but one of these instances for the Duration objective.
-Our main conclusion is that these instances should no longer be employed for evaluating the \TSPTWM{} and its Duration variant: they can be ``hacked'' to yield results that seem outstanding at first sight.
+Our main conclusion is that these instances alone are no longer representative for evaluating the \TSPTWM{} and its Duration variant: their structure can be exploited to yield results that seem outstanding at first glance.
 Additionally, caution is advised when designing hard training sets for machine learning algorithms.

 ~

 \textbf{Keywords:} traveling salesman problem with time windows, makespan objective, duration objective, informed search, benchmark instances, training datasets.